Offering help and raising awareness on domestic violence

 The effects of domestic abuse impact more than just the victim, according to Stelter.
 She is a survivor of domestic violence herself and said she suffered from a lot of anxiety-induced stress.

-Richmond says supporting these agencies can be as simple as educating yourself on the signs and symptoms of domestic abuse.
+Richmond says supporting these agencies can be as simple as educating others on the signs and symptoms of domestic abuse.

 “We can go out and teach in the community,” said Richmond.
 “We can teach about what we’re talking about today with organizations, and schools and law enforcement and EMS personnel, fire departments, we can teach programs to just about anybody in the community.”